ejrv/Leanforward/README.md

-# I will soon work on this project and I will start it from scratch, A to Z by myself ;)
+# I will soon work on this project and I will start it from scratch, Soon A to Z by myself ;)
 ## Leanforward
 Leanback Launcher (ATV Launcher) To work with newer Androids! (eg. Android 8, 9...)
 Up to 12 yet